mirix/retrieval-augmented-generation/README.md

 CAVEATS

 - This is not a search engine.
-You may need a bit of trial-and-error prompt engineering in order to get the right answers.
+You may need a bit of trial-and-error with prompt engineering in order to get the right answers.

-- This is not a chatbot as it does not keep any memory of the conversatio threat.
-It is just for question/answer.
+- This is not a chatbot as it does not keep any memory of the conversation threat.
+It is just for questions/answers.

 - Only plain text is correctly parsed.
 Images, tables and graphs will be ignored at this point.